maarten-pennings/I2C-tool/README.md

 reg: MSG= 55 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
 ```

+If we look in detail, the first two have `QUS=000003ae` and `QUS=000003a9` or a transaction time of about 940 us.
+The last one, and the one at the start of this section took `QUS=00000375` respectively `QUS=0000037c` or about 889 us.
+The difference is 51us.
+We injected 64 us, but a normal valey is about 15 us, so we expect 49 us extra
+which is close enough to 51 us we measured.

-Also note that the second byte on the serial output no longer just read `10a` but rather `00_010000/10a`.
+Also note that the second byte on the serial output no longer just reads `10a` but rather `00_010000/10a`.
-So, the byte sis expanded to 8 bits and the `_` shows which CLK valey is stretched.
+So, the byte is expanded to 8 bits and the `_` shows which CLK valey is stretched.

 ![stretch](stretch.png)